Metadata Editor

 Propagating Governance Downstream

-The Ancestors filter is particularly powerful for data governance workflows:
+The Ancestors filter is particularly powerful for data governance workflows.

-Example Scenario: You have a core customer table prod.core.customers and want to assign the same owner to all downstream tables that depend on it.
+You have a core customer table prod.core.customers and want to assign the same owner to all downstream tables that depend on it.

-- In the metadata editor, use the Ancestors filter
+- In the Metadata Editor, use the Ancestors filter

 - Search for